Is it true that men are more adversely affected by COVID-19?

 Samples from the COVID-19 patients were tested for 12 hormones, including testosterone and dihydrotestosterone.

-Of the male COVID-19 patients sent to ICU at the German hospital, more than two thirds (68.6 percent) recorded low testosterone levels.
-In contrast, the majority of female patients (60 percent) had elevated testosterone levels.
+Of the male COVID-19 patients sent to ICU at the German hospital, more than two-thirds (68.6 percent) recorded low testosterone levels.
+In contrast, most female patients (60 percent) had elevated testosterone levels.

 In a third study conducted in America, researchers concluded that the Coronavirus might cause men's testicles to swell and lead to infertility.
 More than a dozen symptoms of COVID-19 have been reported since the pandemic began, including a dry cough, fever, and loss of taste or smell.